Improving Passage Retrieval with Zero-Shot Question Generation: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we propose UPR, an approach to perform unsupervised passage re-ranking for open-domain retrieval.
-To re-rank, UPR computes relevance score by question generation conditioned on each retrieved passage using pre-trained language models.
+To re-rank, UPR computes a relevance score for question generation conditioned on each retrieved passage using pre-trained language models.
 Extensive experiments across a wide range of QA datasets show that an unsupervised pipeline consisting of retriever and UPR greatly outperforms strong supervised retriever models.
 In addition, UPR further improves the performance of supervised retrievers.
 On the open-domain QA task, by just performing inference using re-ranked passages and a pre-trained reader model, we achieve new state-of-the-art results.

 UPR presents several interesting directions for future work.
 First, its applications to other retrieval tasks such as improving source-code retrieval based on textual queries can be explored.
 Second, another promising direction would be to tune instructions according to the nature of the retrieval tasks.
 For instance, when retrieving similar sentences in the BEIR benchmark, variations of the instruction prompt used in UPR can be explored.
-Finally, it would be interesting to experiment with larger instruction-tuned models.
+Finally, it would also be interesting to investigate the extent to which specialized language models such as the ones finetuned to generate questions using passage-questions data would further help in improving retrieval.